-The early weeks, especially, require 24/7 availability and there’s no knowing when the next bathroom break would be possible, let alone something as luxurious as a shower or – low and behold – coffee with friends to regain some resemblance of sanity.
+The early weeks, especially, require 24/7 availability and there’s no knowing when the next bathroom break would be possible, let alone something as luxurious as a shower or – low and behold – coffee with friends to regain some semblance of sanity.

 Having a stash of properly stored breastmilk is any breastfeeding mom’s dream.
 It definitely was mine.